Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Introduction

 Financial valuation, on the other hand, is based on the no-arbitrage principal.
 Given the prices of the available traded assets, the value of a financial claim should be determined such that the market remains free of arbitrage if the claim is traded.
 Therefore, financial pricing is based on the idea of hedging and replication.
 It was shown in \cite{delbaen2006mathematics} that no-arbitrage pricing implies that the prices of contingent claims can be expressed as expectations under a so-called risk-neutral measure $\mathbb{Q}$, that is

 This approach dates back to the seminal paper of \cite{black1973pricing}.

-Insurance claims are nowadays non-trivial combinations of diversifiable and traded risks.
-It is therefore primordial to build a valuation framework which combines traditional actuarial and financial valuation.
-A simplifying approach in the actuarial literature is to assume independence between actuarial and financial risks\footnote{This assumption is either made under the real-world measure $\mathbb{P}$ or the risk-neutral measure $\mathbb{Q}$.
+Insurance claims are nowadays non-trivial combinations of \blue diversifiable and undiversifiable insurance risk, and traded financial risks. \black It is therefore primordial to build a valuation framework which combines traditional actuarial and financial valuation. \bluebis{Over the last two decades, several researchers have worked on the interplay between financial and actuarial valuation. \cite{Embrechts2000ActuarialVF} offers a detailed comparison of insurance and finance pricing mechanisms. \cite{moller2002valuation} addresses the aspects of the interplay between finance and insurance by combining traditional actuarial and financial pricing principles.} A simplifying approach in the actuarial literature is to assume independence between actuarial and financial risks\footnote{This assumption is either made under the real-world measure $\mathbb{P}$ or the risk-neutral measure $\mathbb{Q}$.
 We note that the independence under $\mathbb{P}$ does not necessarily imply the independence under $\mathbb{Q}$; see \cite{dhaene2013dependence}.
 We also discuss this point in Lemma \ref{lemmaind}.} such that the valuation can be split into a product of actuarial and financial valuations (see \citealp{fung2014systematic}; \citealp{da2017valuing}; \citealp{ignatieva2016pricing}; \citealp{Wuthrich_2016} among others).
-However, the emergence of longevity-linked financial products and the pandemic situation showed us that future mortality cannot be assumed independent from evolution of the financial market.
-For this reason, different authors proposed general valuation approaches allowing for dependencies between actuarial and financial risks.
-For example, \cite{pelsser2014time} proposed a `two-step market-consistent valuation' which extends standard actuarial principles by conditioning on the financial information. \cite{dhaene2017} proposed a new framework for the fair valuation of insurance liabilities in a one-period setting; see also \cite{Dhaene_2021}.
+However, the emergence of longevity-linked financial products and the pandemic situation showed us that future mortality cannot be assumed independent from evolution of the financial market \citep{sharif2020covid,harjoto2021equity}.
+For this reason, different authors proposed general valuation approaches allowing for dependencies between actuarial and financial risks. \bluebis{For instance, valuation under dependent mortality and interest risks was investigated in \cite{liu2014generalized,deelstra2016role,zhao2018efficient}.} Moreover, \cite{pelsser2014time} proposed a `two-step market-consistent valuation' which extends standard actuarial principles by conditioning on the financial information. \cite{dhaene2017} proposed a new framework for the fair valuation of insurance liabilities in a one-period setting; see also \cite{Dhaene_2021}.
 The authors introduced the notion of a `fair valuation', which they defined as a valuation which is both market-consistent (mark-to-market for any hedgeable part of a claim) and actuarial (mark-to-model for any claim that is independent of financial market evolution).
 This work was further extended in a multi-period discrete setting in \cite{barigoumultiperiod} and in continuous time in \cite{delong2019fair}.
 A 3-step valuation was introduced in \cite{deelstra_devolder_gnameho_hieber_2020} for the valuation of claims which consists of traded, financial but also systematic risks.
 This approach was further generalized in \cite{Linders_2021}.